-- Add the Milk, Melted Butter and Vanilla – and whisk well until really smooth.
+- Add the Milk (preferably at room temperature), Melted Butter and Vanilla - and whisk well until really smooth.
 If you get big lumps you are struggling to get rid off, you can use an immersion blender to blend the batter.

 - Pour the batter in a well greased dish - I used a large round ceramic dish.
 Top with the sliced Plums.

 - Bake for 25 to 35 minutes, or until set in the middle.

 You can use any type of Plums you want: Black Plums, Red Plums, Yellow Plums,...
 I recommend to use rather ripe, sweet plums though.
 The custard part of the dessert is quite low in sugar, so you want to use sweet fruits.

 Yes, the Plain Flour can easily be substituted with a Gluten-Free Flour Mix.
 You can also find many recipes of clafoutis made with ground almonds.